obidea/semantika-musicbrainz/README.md

 MusicBrainz rdb2rdf mappings for [OBDA Semantika](http://obidea.github.io/semantika-api/) system.
 Currently we are presenting the native mapping language for Semantika, called [TERMAL/XML](https://github.com/obidea/semantika-api/wiki/2.-Basic-RDB-RDF-Mapping).
 In the future the system will be able to read R2RML syntax.

-The purpose of this project is to show Semantika's capability in exporting data from database to RDF; as well as to show the possible option to reuse R2RML mappings for Semantika.
+The purpose of this project is to show Semantika's capability in exporting data from database tuples to RDF triples; as well as to show the possible option to reuse R2RML mappings for Semantika.
 I have included a sample dataset that you can use immediately.
 No import data required.

 Credits for Barry Norton who has provided the R2RML mappings in his repository site [LinkedBrainz / MusicBrainz-R2RML](https://github.com/LinkedBrainz/MusicBrainz-R2RML).
 This work is just a pure translation from those mappings.